Skip to content

 This quick start guide explains in beginner-friendly terminology how to complete the following tasks in under an hour:

-1. Turn a virtual machine (VM) into a k3d single-node Kubernetes cluster.
+1. Turn a Virtual Machine (VM) into a k3d single-node Kubernetes cluster.

 2. Deploy Big Bang on the cluster using a demonstration and local development-friendly workflow.